MachineLearningForAll/MachineLearningForAll.github.io/research.md

 permalink: /research/
 ---

-I am dedicated to advancing the frontiers of **trustworthy artificial intelligence (AI)**.
-My research focuses on exploring the fundamental limits and developing practical methods for federated learning and explainable AI.
-These efforts are supported by several prestigious grants:
+The overarching motivation of my research is to advance the frontiers of trustworthy artificial intelligence (AI).
+My current research focus is on  the fundamental limits and practical methods for federated and explainable machine learning.
+Several prestigious grants support these efforts:

 - **A Mathematical Theory of Trustworthy Federated Learning (MATHFUL)**
   *Funded by the Research Council of Finland (Decision #363624)*